 As of the report date, Albemarle had completed relocation of its executive headquarters to Baton Rouge and continues to maintain executive headquarters and normal and ancillary headquarters functions in Baton Rouge.
 Under the CEA, Albemarle's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$50.0 million in baseline payroll during 2014.
-Albemarle generated \$92.5 million in payroll in 2014, exceeding the payroll requirement of \$50.0 million.
-The next obligation includes \$50.0 million in baseline payroll during 2015.
+The most recent obligation included \$50.0 million in baseline payroll during 2015.
+Albemarle generated \$58.0 million in payroll in 2015, exceeding the payroll requirement of \$50.0 million.
+The next obligation includes \$50.0 million in baseline payroll during 2016.

 As of the report date, Albemarle was meeting or exceeding all current performance requirements in the CEA.
-In August 2015, subsequent to the reporting period, Albemarle announced its intent to move its corporate headquarters from Baton Rouge to Charlotte, North Carolina.
+In August 2015, Albemarle announced its intent to move its corporate headquarters from Baton Rouge to Charlotte, North Carolina.
 The company has agreed to honor the obligations of its performance-based incentives contract with the State of Louisiana.
 Based upon the company's stated intent of moving in mid-2016, Albemarle would owe the state two payments of \$420,000, one each for 2016 and 2017, as a result of not maintaining its headquarters in Louisiana through 2017.